CodeDynasty-dev/Jetpath/docs/docs/plugins.md

   * **Instantiation:** You create an instance of your plugin, potentially passing configuration options.
   * **Registration:** You call `app.use(pluginInstance)`.
   * **Execution:** The plugin's `executor` function runs during the `app.use()` call.
-Any asynchronous operations within the `executor` should complete before the server starts fully listening or handling requests (depending on JetPath's internal handling, usually `app.listen` awaits plugin initialization implicitly or explicitly).
+Any asynchronous operations within the `executor` should complete before the server starts fully listening or handling requests (depending on Jetpath's internal handling, usually `app.listen` awaits plugin initialization implicitly or explicitly).
   * **Runtime:** The methods returned by the `executor` are available on `ctx.plugins` for every incoming request handled after the plugin was registered.

 -----